As of: 29th June 2024

 Contents

-With a change in practice by the Federal Council, Investment Protection Agreements (IPAs) are now subject to an optional state treaty referendum, in addition to free trade agreements.
-The first IPA undergoing consultation is the new agreement with Indonesia, addressing the contractual gap that emerged since the expiration of the previous agreement in 2016.
+Due to a change in practice by the Federal Council, Investment State Agreements (ISAs) are now subject to an optional state treaty referendum, in addition to free trade agreements.
+The first ISA to undergo this consultation process is the new agreement with Indonesia, which fills the contractual gap that has existed since the previous agreement expired in 2016.
+SwissHoldings will continue to closely monitor regulatory developments surrounding these investment agreements and underscore the critical importance of ISAs and international arbitration for Swiss companies and Switzerland as a competitive business location.

 Position

-Direct investments are key for Switzerland: the prosperity of the population and the competitiveness of companies in the small and open Swiss economy depend directly on their integration into global value chains.
-Investment promotion and protection agreements play an essential role here: foreign investments not only entail economic risks for companies, but also political risks.
-This makes treaties between states to protect and promote foreign investment activity even more important.
+Direct investments are critical for Switzerland: the prosperity of its population and the competitiveness of Swiss companies in the country’s small and open economy are deeply tied to their participation in global value chains.
+In this context, investment promotion and protection agreements are indispensable, as foreign investments come with both economic and political risks.
+Treaties between states to safeguard and encourage foreign investments are therefore increasingly important to mitigate these risks.

 Corporate Responsibility